aalvarado/aalvarado/README.md

 # Hello World!

-I'm Adan Alvarado, A Software Engineer and a self declared stoic.
+I'm Adan Alvarado, A Software Engineer and a stoic.

 A builder at heart, I enjoy working with a diverse set of collaborators that like to ship good quality software.